Protect Transmission WEB GUI with nginx and HTTPS

 Avahi on Arch linux ARM

 From wikipedia: Avahi is a FLOSS Zero-configuration networking (zeroconf) implementation, including a system for multicast DNS/DNS-SD service discovery.
 Long story short: Avahi is used to resolve hostnames of LAN devices.
 I happen to have an ARM box on which runs a pretty minimal Arch Linux installation.
-Installing Avahi is pretty easy: [root@k* ~]# pacman -S avahi nss-mdns The latest version of Avahi (0.6.31-11) makes use of SO_REUSEPORT which is a new feature introduced in Linux kernel 3. …
+Installing Avahi is pretty easy: [root@k* ~]# pacman -S avahi nss-mdns The latest version of Avahi (0.6.31-11) makes use of SO_REUSEPORT which is a new feature introduced in Linux kernel 3.9, the latest official Arch Linux kernel for my platform is 3.8.13.19-2-ARCH so when I try to start the service systemd reports the following error: …

 Posted on